-Black suits are the most formal groom suit option short of a tux—in fact, there’s little that separates the two.
-They’re also a little harsh for a groom suit, which is why this is only recommended for evening or winter weddings.
-If you decide a black suit is the way you want to go, try to work in a little more color than basic black and white—otherwise, you’d be better off wearing a tuxedo.
+Black suits are a little edgy, and bring a lot of personality to an evening wedding, or vows in the fall or winter.
+If you decide a black suit is the way you want to go, try to work in a little more color than basic black and white—unless you’re going for a Blues Brothers, Reservoir Dogs vibe.

 Tan Groom Suits

-Spring & Summer Groom Suits
+Spring & Summer Groom Outfits

 We’re talking flowers and sunshine, people.
 Spring is all about bright, bold color.
 Our spring groom suit recommendations fit into this equation in different ways.
-Summer is a slightly different beast, but the best groom suits for each of these seasons tend to be brighter or lighter in hue.
+Summer is a slightly different beast, but the best groom outfits for each of these seasons tend to be brighter or lighter in hue.

 Light Grey Suit

-Fall & Winter Groom Suits
+Fall & Winter Groom Outfits

 You could wear a medium grey suit in the spring or summer and look (and feel) great, but this grey works especially well with fall and winter colors and textures, like this knit tie.
-The grey suit isn’t too dark, so a solid choice for a toasty fall day.
+The grey suit isn’t too dark, so a solid groom outfit choice for a toasty fall day.

 For fall weddings that start in the evening, navy is the perfect groom suit.
 In the winter, you can get away with navy’s dark color day or night.
 It’s a little more formal than a grey suit, but it’s easy to accessorize a navy suit for a low-key look.

-Like a navy suit, you can tone down the formal feel of a charcoal groom suit by wearing a necktie rather than a bow tie.
+Tone down the formal feel of a charcoal groom suit by wearing a necktie rather than a bow tie.
 Oddly enough, adding a vest can make this suit feel a little more approachable.
 Otherwise, black and white accessories (like a bow tie and pocket square) will bump this suit up into the black tie optional dress code category.

-Casual Groom Suits
+Casual Groom Suit Ideas

-If you don’t wear suits all the time, the words “casual” and “suit” might seem to be polar opposites.
-The difference between a formal navy suit and a casual true blue suit might not be apparent, but it’s actually pretty simple: you want your style to match your wedding style, and certain colors play better at a laid-back wedding.
+If you don’t wear suits often, “casual” and “suit” might seem like opposing universes, like Marvel and DC.
+The difference between a formal navy suit and a casual blue suit is actually pretty simple: one is darker, and therefore more formal, than the other.

-Formal Groom Suits
+Formal Groom Suit Ideas